wind-python/windpowerlib/doc/getting_started.rst

 Contributing
 ==============

 We are warmly welcoming all who want to contribute to the windpowerlib.
-If you are interested in wind models and want to help improving the existing model do not hesitate to contact us.
+If you are interested in wind models and want to help improving the existing model do not hesitate to contact us via github or email (windpowerlib@rl-institut.de).

 Clone: https://github.com/wind-python/windpowerlib and install the cloned repository using pip: